muarshad01/C-_Programming/section_13_oop_classes_and_objects.md

 * Beware if you have a pointer data member
     - Pointer will be copied
     - Not what it is pointing to
-    - Shallow vs. Deep copy - more in the next video
+    - `Shallow versus Deep copy` - more in the next video

 ### Best practices
-* Provide a copy constructor when your class has raw pointer members
+* Provide a copy constructor when your class has raw-pointer-data-members
 * Provide the copy constructor with a `const` reference parameter
 * USE STL classes as they already provide copy constructors
-* Avoid using raw pointer data members if possible
+* Avoid using raw-pointer-data-members if possible

 ```c++
 Type::Type(const Type &source);